Vegan Thumbprint Cookies

 Most likely the butter was too soft.
 If timing the softness of butter is a struggle, you can chill the dough in the fridge for 30 minutes before baking.

-Most likely the dough was too dry which can be caused by butter that wasn’t soft enough.
+Most likely the dough was too dry.
+Which is usually because the butter wasn’t soft enough.
 To counteract this, you can add a teaspoon of water at a time to the dough and mix again until the dough can hold its shape when rolled into a ball.
 The dough will still look crumbly after mixing but should roll into a smooth ball.

 What is another name for thumbprint cookies?